prathamSharma25/PhotoTrans/README.md

 # PhotoTrans

+---

+## :warning: IMPORTANT :warning:
-## :warning: IMPORTANT This project needs improvement.
+## This project needs improvement.
 Head over to the Issues tab to contribute and improve PhotoTrans

+---

 PhotoTrans - A PYTHON PHOTO TRANSLATOR